 See if you can answer these questions:

 #1: Are Their Reviews on an Independent Third-Party Site or Just Their Own?

 The company’s website shouldn’t be the only place you search for reviews.

 You’ll want to perform a search on the potential pharmacy and type in their “name + reviews” in the search bar to see what else comes up.

-If the Canadian pharmacy reviews you’re seeing only live on the company’s website, they could be copied and pasted in or made up altogether.
+If the Canadian online pharmacy reviews you’re seeing only live on the company’s website, they could be copied and pasted in or made up altogether.

 A trustworthy pharmacy will have their reviews on verifiable websites like Google and Yelp as well.
 Make sure to audit these additional reviews as you gather all your information.
 This extra step ensures you’re seeing a complete, accurate picture instead of the one-sided one the company wants you to see.
 You’ll also want to check if they have a healthy mix of different types of reviews too.

 #2: Are There Only Glowing 5-Star Reviews?

 Customer service hiccups are bound to happen so you shouldn’t discredit a company for having 1- or 2-star reviews from time-to-time, especially if the company worked to remedy the situations (see tip #3).

 However, if you’re only spotting vague 5-star reviews that mention “everything was great” and “will order again,” you should practice caution.